 Outputs that use this data

-170 Years of Industrial Change across England and Wales
+Highest levels of qualification across England and Wales infographic

-Full story: What does the Census tell us about religion in 2011?
+What does the 2011 Census tell us about health and disability?

 dataset icon () indicates data that can be customised before downloading

-2011 Census: Detailed Characteristics for local authorities in England and Wales - links to tables on Nomis
+2011 Census: Local Characteristics on Qualifications for Output Areas in England and Wales - links to tables on Nomis

-16-May-2013The Detailed Characteristics tables included in this release are available to download from the Nomis website.
+26-Feb-2014The Local Characteristics tables included in this release are available to download from the Nomis website.
 This link file contains direct links to a page on the Nomis website for each table.
-Additional information is included that describes the geography level provided in each table, and an indicator of which tables are discussed in the statistical bulletin that is included in this release.
+Additional information is included that describes the geography level provided in each table.